Overview

 Step 6: Cut Your board to Finish Size

-Following the size chart supplied with your cribbage jig you can cut your board to the proper width and length.
-Also, and optional at this step, you can use a trim router to provide a slight quarter round (or other style) to the edge of the board.
+Following the size chart supplied with your cribbage jig, you can cut your board to the correct width and length.
+Also, optional at this step, you can use a trim router to provide a slight quarter round (or other style) to the board’s edge.
 Most woodworkers prefer simple with this type of project.

 Step 7: Drill The Peg Holes

-With the board cut to size, in this step simply clamp the jig to the board and drill holes according to the instructions.
-As you can see by the picture above, a high quality template set will have indexing pins that will keep the template locked in place.
+With the board cut to size, clamp the jig to the board and drill holes according to the instructions.
+As you can see by the picture above, a high-quality template set will have indexing pins that will keep the template locked in place.

-However, woodworkers prefer to use wood clamps to keep the jig firmly locked down.
-As a tip, this also prevents wood chips from finding their way under the jig and creating issues with the drill bit depth.
+However, woodworkers prefer using wood clamps to keep the jig locked down.
+As a tip, this also prevents wood chips from finding their way under the jig, creating issues with the drill bit depth.

 Step 8: Finish Sanding

-Now that the holes are drilled the last step before applying a finish is to finish sand the surface.
+Now that the holes are drilled, the last step before applying a finish is to finish sanding the surface.

 A random orbital sander, as shown above, works best in this step.
-While any sander will work, at this step its best to use a high quality random orbit sander that will help prevent swirls.
-Woodworkers will always debate, but using a sander like from Festool with proper technique will give you the best chance at a quality finish.
+While any sander will work, at this step, it’s best to use a high-quality random orbit sander that will help prevent swirls.
+Woodworkers will always debate, but using a sander from Festool with proper technique will give you the best chance at a quality finish.

-Before calling sanding done, be sure to hold your workpiece up to the light and look for swirls or imperfections.
-You may find around the holes that drill bits have left some slight tear-out and that should be sanded prior to moving on to the next step.
+Before calling sanding is done, be sure to hold your workpiece up to the light and look for swirls or imperfections.
+You may find around the holes that drill bits have left some slight tear-out that should be sanded before moving on to the next step.

 Step 9: Apply A Low Build-up Finish